USS Siboney (ID-2999): Interwar civilian service

 After her reacquisition, the Ward Line placed SS Siboney in transatlantic service on a New York to Havana, Tenerife, Bilbao, Santander, and Vigo route.
 On 9 September 1920, the ship ran aground in the harbor at Vigo.
 Initial efforts to re-float her were unsuccessful, but by late October, Siboney had been repaired enough to make it to Shields.
 Despite considerable damage, Siboney was refitted and placed in service again and, by March 1921, the Ward Line was advertising passage to Spain via Havana aboard her.
 The Ward Line, however, abandoned the New York–Cuba–Spain service later in 1921 due to a lack of passengers.

-By November 1921, Siboney was placed in New York–Cuba–Mexico service, where business thrived, in part because of Prohibition in the United States.
+By November 1921, Siboney was placed in New York City–Cuba–Mexico service, where business thrived, in part because of Prohibition in the United States.
 Ward Line cruises to Havana were one of the quickest and least expensive ways to what one author called "alcohol-enriched vacations".
-A typical route from this period would sail from New York and call at Nassau, Havana, Progreso, Veracruz, and Tampico, skipping Nassau on the return.
+A typical route from this period would sail from New York City and call at Nassau, Havana, Progreso, Veracruz, and Tampico, skipping Nassau on the return.
 Prohibition also had a more direct effect on Siboney and her crew.
 On 27 June 1922, Siboney—freshly returned from Havana with a load of pineapples—was raided by United States Customs Service inspectors who seized 300 bottles of smuggled liquor on board.
 In December 1923, four boiler room workers were arrested when police became suspicious of a man who had apparently just delivered a supply of alcohol to the docked ship.

 Siboney underwent a major refit in 1924 during which time she was replaced on her routes by SS Yucatán, formerly the North German Lloyd ship Prinz Waldemar.
 After returning to service for the Ward Line, Siboney was the first to relay messages from Miami about the severity of the Great Miami Hurricane when she passed there shortly after the storm hit in September 1926.